Clowes has bid accepted for Derby County

 Clowes announced his intention to try to take the Rams out of administration on Friday after buying Pride Park from Derby's former owner Mel Morris.

-Derby's administrators Quantuma said Clowes had now been granted preferred bidder status.
+Derby's administrators Quantuma said Clowes, 53, had now been granted preferred bidder status.

 The news came as the Rams appointed Liam Rosenior, 37, as interim manager.